Obi-sloak/printf/README.md

-ALX Software Enginering Printf Team Project
+ALX Software Enginering Printf Team Project.
-Summary
 This function _printf() writes output to stdout, the standard output stream with the format and options without making use of any of the standard library files.
 It was written to use a local buffer of 1024 bytes when printing although it can print larger sets of data.

 The _printf() function returns the total number of characters printed to the stdout(excluding the null byte at the end of strings) after a successful execution.